suffolklibraries/lgc/content/collections/events/wild-families-12-04.md

     content:
       -
         type: text
         text: "Sessions will vary each month but will typically involve a wildlife activity and a craft.
-This month's theme: Marvellous mammals!
-Find out what mammals live on the reserve and become a wildlife detective!"
+This month's theme: Phenomenal ponds!
+Get up close with our pond life and learn how to make a pond of your own."
   -
     type: paragraph
     attrs: